rp-org/test-sp-be/README.md

-Absolutely!
-Here's a more detailed and enriched version of your README incorporating deeper explanations, usage examples, architecture notes, and clearer sections to make it professional and user-friendly.

----

 # 🎙️ Speech Processing Backend

 A **FastAPI**-based backend service designed for advanced speech processing tasks leveraging **OpenAI Whisper**, **Transformers**, and deep learning models for multimodal input processing, NLP, and generative response creation.
 Hosted on a **Google Cloud Platform (GCP) VM**, this project features automated CI/CD pipelines with robust code quality and security tooling.